Redesigning workforce architecture around household stability.

 A New Blueprint for Prosperity After Prison

-The first book to replace the reentry model with a 2Generation economy framework — designed for employers, policymakers, and system leaders ready to build household stability, not just reduce recidivism.
+The first book to replace the conventional model with Durability Economy Workforce Architecture.
+Designed for employers, policymakers, and system leaders ready to build household stability, not just count placements.

-A systems-level framework that connects employer engagement, parent economic mobility, child development, wrap-around family supports, and systems coordination all measured by the Durability Index.
+A systems-level architecture that connects employer engagement, parent economic mobility, child development and early learning, wraparound family supports, and systems coordination, all measured by the Durability Index.

 Built from lived experience.
 Refined through systems work.
 Designed for implementation.